Revocable and Irrevocable Trusts

 Representing Families in St Johns, St Augustine, Ponte Vedra, Orange Park, and Fleming Island

 “I already have a will, why do I need a trust?”
 This is a common question for many people.
 A trust can be a powerful tool to use to avoid probate, which include the expense and delay following your death.
 Trusts also provide the privacy not available by probating your will in the courts, as your will must be filed with the clerk of court and is a public record.
 Finally, a trust can be effective the day you sign the document, unlike a will that does not take effect until death and upon court order.
+If you want to learn more about about this complicated legal matters, it is best to contact a knowledgeable Jacksonville trust lawyer at Preddy Law Firm today.

 For the purpose of estate planning, here are some important reasons to create a trust: